Best long arm quilting machines 2023: expert insight from Lorna Slessor

 There’s nothing more irresistible than a beautifully finished quilt.
 Whether your quilt sandwich is stitched together with perfectly straight lines or swirling circles, a striking geometric grid or a soft dappled effect, the quilting design can really help to make your piecing pop and create that stroke-worthy texture every quilter wants.

 One thing that can make all the difference with quilting is a long arm quilting machine.
 You can send your patchwork quilt top off to a professional long arm quilter or buy your own long arm quilting machine to do it yourself.
-While sending quilts off to a professional is a great way to give your back and shoulders a break from wrestling your quilt sandwich through your domestic sewing machine, if you make a lot of quilts then a long arm machine could be a wise investment.
-It may take a bit of practice to get used to, but once you’ve got the knack you’ll be finishing each and every quilt like a true pro.

 If you’ve never experienced a long arm quilting machine before then you may be wondering if they live up to the hype or are worth investing in yourself.
 We’re here to explain how they work and give some insight into the best ones on the market!